Why Do Cats Sleep So Much?

 So, is there such a thing as too much sleep?

 Yes, says Van de Kieft, though exactly what constitutes “too much” depends on the age and temperament of each individual cat.
-“An adult cat will sleep roughly nine to 12 hours, but a senior catopens in a new tab may sleep more, and a kitten will usually sleep in proportion to the amount of activity they are engaged in.”
+“An adult cat will sleep roughly nine to twelve hours, but a senior catopens in a new tab may sleep more, and a kitten will usually sleep less and less as they get older and in proportion to the amount of activity they are engaged in.”
 So, if you’ve got a new kittenopens in a new tab and you need a little peace and quiet, make sure you wear that little fur ball out with lots of play first.

 Heart disease